 Oocytes are obtained as for IVF.
 A single sperm is injected into each oocyte to avoid fertilization by abnormal sperm.
 The embryo is then cultured and transferred as for IVF.

-Risk of birth defects may be increased after intracytoplasmic sperm injection, possibly because the following:
+Risk of birth defects may be increased after intracytoplasmic sperm injection, possibly because of the following:

 Other techniques are sometimes used.
 They include the following: